forem/forem/docs/maintainers/deploying.md

 ### Stage 2: Deploying

 If the build was kicked off from a pull request being created or updated this stage will do nothing.
-If the branch has been merged into master, then this stage will kick off a deploy.
+If the branch has been merged into main, then this stage will kick off a deploy.
 The deploy will run in its own job deploying our application to Heroku.

 Prior to deploying the code, Heroku will run database migrations, Elasticsearch